OutSystems/docs-odc/src/eap/differences-o11/intro.md

 Note the following regarding reuse in ODC:

-* Dependencies between apps (Web Apps or Mobile Apps) are always weak, which means that entities shared between apps are always read-only; in ODC, to write to entities, you must create a service action.
+* Dependencies between apps (Web Apps or Mobile Apps) are always weak, which means that entities shared between apps are always read-only.
+To write to a shared entity from another app, you must create a service action.
 * Relationships between entities in different apps work differently.
-In ODC
     * The delete rule is always set to **ignore**.
     * A database constraint isn't created in the database, as is done with OutSystems 11.
 * Apps (Web or Mobile) can have strong dependencies only to Libraries; See [Reuse elements across apps](../building-apps/architecture/reuse-elements.md) for more information.